roe-dl/weewx-DWD/README.md

 ### /etc/cron.hourly/dwd

+If you only use the WeeWX service and/or the searchlist extension out of this package, you do not need this script.

-This script takes care to invoke all the scripts hourly.
+The script takes care to invoke all the scripts hourly.
 It should
 contain:

 ```